mhubii/inpainting/README.md

 ## Introduction

 Our goal is to perform an inpainting for computer tomographic (CT) images, to reduce the dose a patient has to undergo during an examination.
-We take advantage of recent developments in the architecture of neural nets and utilize so called deep convolutional generative adversarial neural nets (DCGANs).
+We take advantage of recent developments in the architecture of neural nets and utilize so called deep convolutional generative adversarial neural nets (DCGANs) as well as an autoencoder which is trained in an adversarial fashion.

 ### Radon Transforms